Redness and Rosacea

 - Pustules and pimple like lesions (often mistaken for acne)

 - Swelling of the cheeks and nose leading to rhinophyma

 The underlying cause of Rosacea is unknown, though it is thought to be genetically linked, and demodex mite is suspected to be involved in the majority of cases.

 There are also triggers for the condition which include:

 - Hot drinks

 Treatments are generally continuous in order to give an ongoing reduction of Rocasea.

-Laser - certain types of laser can be used to decrease the redness and treat the damaged capillaries, Laser can also be used to remove disfiguring rhinophyma.
+Halo laser is used to decrease the redness and treat the damaged capillaries, laser can also be used to remove disfiguring rhinophyma.

 Skin needling can be used to stimulate a wound healing response in the skin and encourage cell renewal.
 Using anti-redness serums and hydrating serums these can be infused into the skin to help with the symptoms of redness and dehydration.